ASN Project Firstline Education Series

 Infection Prevention in Dialysis Learning Courses

-These course are part of a series around infection prevention and control in dialysis settings.
-0.75 CME offered by AMA.
+The following courses are part of a series around infection prevention and control in dialysis settings.
+Each course is eligible for 0.75 AMA PRA Category 1 Credit™, offered by the AMA.

 AMA CME Accreditation Information